beNative/local-llm-interface/TECHNICAL_MANUAL.md

 The renderer process is sandboxed and cannot directly access Node.js APIs.
 Communication with the main process is handled via IPC:

 - `electron/preload.ts` exposes a `window.electronAPI` object to the renderer.
-- This API includes functions like `getSettings`, `saveSettings`, `runPython`, `projectGetFileTree`, `api:make-request`, `detect:toolchains`, `projectRunCommand`, `project:find-file`, `settings:export`, and `settings:import`.
+- This API includes functions like `getSettings`, `saveSettings`, `runPython`, `projectGetFileTree`, `api:make-request`, `detect:toolchains`, `projectRunCommand`, `project:find-file`, `settings:export`, `settings:import`, `updates:check`, and `updates:install`.
 - When a renderer function like `window.electronAPI.projectRunCommand({ projectPath, command })` is called, it sends an IPC message to the main process.
 The main process's handler for `project:run-command` executes the shell command within the specified project directory and returns the `stdout` and `stderr`.
 - For asynchronous events like system stats or application updates, the main process sends messages to the renderer using `mainWindow.webContents.send()`.
-The preload script exposes listener functions (e.g., `onUpdateAvailable`) that allow the renderer to subscribe to these events.
+The preload script exposes listener functions (e.g., `onUpdateAvailable`, `onUpdateDownloading`, `onUpdateDownloaded`) that allow the renderer to subscribe to these events.
 Each listener has a corresponding `remove...Listener` function to ensure proper cleanup and prevent memory leaks.

 ## 6. Key Feature Implementation